Espresso-Aficionados/website/recommendations/midrange-machines.md

 - Lever operated steam valve is a plus.

 **The Not So Good:**
-- Pressurestat controlled (again), so flushing is necessary.
 - No OPV, so pressure is only limited by the pump (so it can ramp to 15 bars, way too high).
-    -  This can be added, but *really* shouldn't need to be at this price point.
+    -  This can be added, but *really* shouldn't need to be at this price point, either in US or EU.
 - Cheap plastic panels.
 Even Breville, often derided as "appliance grade", has metal outer panels.
+- Wildly overpriced in the US - these are around €720 in Europe, which makes them a more compelling option.
+- Copper boiler more scale prone

-#### Lelit Victoria ($1099 US)
+#### Lelit Victoria ($1099 US) and Profitec Go ($999 US)
-*In short:* More or less an Elizabeth minus a service boiler.
-Cheaper because of the lack of service boiler and auto-refill controls.
-If you want a pre-PID'd single boiler machine, sure, go for it - but if you're handy it would be much more cost effective to just install a PID kit on a used Silvia to get roughly the same attributes.
+*In short:* Cheaper than their dual boiler counterparts because of the lack of service boiler and auto-refill controls.
+If you want a pre-PID'd single boiler machine, sure, go for either - but if you're handy it would be much more cost effective to just install a PID kit on a used Silvia to get roughly the same attributes.

 **The Good:**
 - PID control of boiler temperature, so temperature is stable.